SiobhanP1/popup-restaurant/README.md

 ### Via Heroku

+CHECK AND ADD DEPLOYMENT PROCESS

 The program was deployed using Heroku by doing the following:

 1. Go to http://github.com.
-2. Open the 'SiobhanP1/tm-club-survey-analysis' repository.
+2. Open the 'SiobhanP1/popup-restaurant' repository.
 3. Go to https://www.heroku.com.
 4. Select 'Create app'.
 5. Give the app a unique name.